get-wrecked/medal-developers/api.md

 )

-# v1/latest_clips - Latest clips from a user
+# v1/latest_clips - Latest clips from a user or game
 Do you want to feature your 2 latest Medal clips on your personal website?
 Or on a fansite?
 This is how you do that!
+You can also use this endpoint to find the latest clips in a game, for example if you want to set up a dope in-office real-time feed of what your users are clipping.

 Notice how the URL contains `categoryId=10`, `limit=2` and `userId=12597`?
 Those variables allow you to narrow your search!